 Also: eCommerce CMS

 Content Management Systems like Adobe Commerce (Magento) and Shopify offer robust features, but they’re often designed with bigger enterprises in mind.
 They tend to come with higher monthly subscription fees and may require technical expertise or a dedicated IT team.
-As such, they’re arguably not the best choice for budget-conscious startups, but options to consider further down the line.
+As such, they’re arguably not the best choice for budget-conscious startups, but could be options to consider further down the line.

 #5 Buy a Domain Name